 B.G.
-Thomas, Brimacombe Lecture, 59th Electric Furnace Conf., Pheonix, AZ, ISS, Warrendale, PA, 2001.
-With this knowledge, simple heat transfer models could be applied to quantify the extent of reheating below the mold and to correlate this with cracks, such as halfway cracks in billets.
-Criteria were published to choose spray zone length according to the casting speed and the allowable extent of reheating ^[12].
+Thomas, Brimacombe Lecture, 59th Electric Furnace Conf., Pheonix, AZ, 2001, Iron & Steel Soc., pp. 3-30 With this knowledge, simple heat transfer models could be applied to quantify the extent of reheating below the mold and to correlate this with cracks, such as halfway cracks in billets.
+Criteria were published to choose spray zone length according to the casting speed and the allowable extent of reheating [12].

 The stress calculations used in this work were applied mainly to gain qualitative understanding of the evolution of regions of tension and compression in the strand as a function of casting conditions.
-This approach inspired subsequent modeling studies by many others ^[20-22].
+This approach inspired subsequent modeling studies by many others [20-22].
 The quantitative use of stress models was not feasible in the early days, and indeed is still a challenge.